ZaidAlsaqabi/My-steam-idler-and-commentor/README.md

 # Steam Bot - Auto Group Commenter & Game Idler

 A powerful Steam bot that combines auto group commenting and game idling capabilities.
 Perfect for managing your Steam presence and group engagement.
+Made by darkjoyless, this tool is ultimately optimized well-designed to handle multi tasks and comments further feature are being added one being promising great with realtime updates will be adding auto message to direct messages, and auto friend add on future updates perhaps web control panel to manage the bot.

 ## Features